Adjunct Professor, Faculty of Design

 Antony believes that we need a world where business no longer only attempts to do less harm, but instead sets as its goal the flourishing of human and other life (core beliefs)

 To bring about this audacious vision, Antony takes on the role of a pracademic - a practicing academic.
-As a practicing Sustainability Business Architect and Flourishing Enterprise Designer, Antony helps business leaders design businesses that are simply better: socially beneficial, environmentally regenerative and financially viable.
+As a practicing Sustainability Business Architect he designs flourishing enterprises: Antony helps business leaders design businesses that are simply better: socially beneficial, environmentally regenerative and financially viable.
 As an applied researcher Antony undertakes projects and publishes to support, enhance and share his practice. <!--break-->

 Antony recently explored this vision and mission in his well received keynote speech at the 2nd New Business Models Conference in Graz Austria (slides with speakers notes).
 More recently, he explored this in more depth in this video of his talk "What is a successful (sustainable) business?" given at the Copenhagen Business Schools Centre for Corporate Social Responsibility (slides with speakers notes)